plone/plone.formwidget.namedfile/plone/formwidget/namedfile/widget.rst

 instance and base64 encoded data, which can be stored in a ASCII field::

   >>> from zope import schema
-  >>> from zope.interface import implements, Interface
+  >>> from zope.interface import implementer, Interface
   >>> class IASCIIContent(Interface):
   ...     file_field = schema.ASCII(title=u"File")
   ...     image_field = schema.ASCII(title=u"Image")